 21.03.11.
 Feb 22 quake cracked & slumped footpath, waterway near New Brighton Rd / Anzac Dr crossing, national state of emergency

 21.03.11.
-Inspectors checking Feb 22 quake tilted jetty, wetland near New Brighton Rd / Anzac Dr crossing, national state of emergency
+Orange, Hi Vis vested inspectors checking Feb 22 quake tilted jetty, wetland near New Brighton Rd / Anzac Dr crossing, national state of emergency

 Wainoni Rd Bridge across Avon River: Three more inspectors in orange, Hi Vis vests were bridge inspecting.
 Pavement across the bridge was cracked & slumped.
 Large piles of sand & organic rubbish lay in the car park by a JUBILEE WALK sign.

 21.03.11.
-Inspectors checking Wainoni Rd Bridge, cnr Wainoni Rd & New Brighton Rd, national state of emergency
+Orange, Hi Vis vested inspectors checking Wainoni Rd Bridge, cnr Wainoni Rd / New Brighton Rd, national state of emergency

 21.03.11.
 Avon River bank footpath repairs, near Wainoni Rd Bridge, New Brighton Rd, national state of emergency